-As we train first responders to improve situational awareness it is important the lessons include a list of both positive and negative clues and cues.
+As we train our leaders to improve situational awareness it is important the lessons include a list of both positive and negative clues and cues.
 In the context of developing situational awareness, positive and negative does not mean good and bad.
 Rather, positive and negative means present and absent.
 Let me explain.

 In the process of developing situational awareness it all starts with perception.
 Or, if you’re a fan of Boyd’s OODA loop, observation.
 Name calling aside, it all begins with capturing the clues and cues in your environment and then processing them into meaning something.
 The problem is, some of the clues and cues… aren’t’ there.
 Really!
 They’re absent.
 You can’t see them or hear them.
 But nonetheless, they may be as important as any clue or cue you can see or hear.
 Thus, situational awareness is formed based on what you see and hear and what you don’t see and hear.